 Install Multiple Light Sources

 "One overhead light fixture just isn't enough to properly illuminate most rooms, especially a dark room," warns Bero.
 "In a bedroom, for example, it's important to have a lamp or sconce on either side of the bed, and I like to put one on the dresser as well.
 If the bedroom is large enough for a cozy chair or sofa, then I would add a floor lamp or table lamp there as well.
 This ensures that each part of the room is well lit."
-This is especially true in the kitchen, where you want to see what you're doing while cooking and eating and in which case you should install overhead lighting as well.
+This is especially true in the kitchen, where you want to see what you're doing while cooking and eating.

 Use Transparent Furniture

 This room is a great example of moody interiors done well.
 With dark, dramatic, and artfully painted hardwood floors; a large black-and-white photograph; a sophisticated gray sofa; and plenty of brass accents, this room is absolutely stunning.
 One of the reasons it works so well is the bright white walls to reflect any of the natural light, which works to soften things up.
 Plus, "a piece of furniture that is solid to the floor can block a lot of light and make a dark room feel even darker," says Bero.
 So opting for a small lucite side table like the one above is a great choice.
 Or "when selecting a sofa, for example, choose one with 6 to 10 inches of open space underneath.
 It will allow light to pass and therefore illuminate more of the room."

 If neutrals and metallic accents still feel a bit too moody, bring in a playful throw pillow.
 This will make your living room or bedroom feel a bit more casual without dressing it down too much.
 Plus, the cheerful color scheme can offer a lighter feel.